Frequently Asked Questions

 Testing centers are built to standard specifications and vary primarily on the basis of size.
 Private modular workstations provide ample workspace, comfortable seating, and proper lighting.
 Proctors monitor the testing process through an observation window and from within the testing room.
 Parabolic mirrors mounted on the walls assist proctors in observing the testing process.
 All testing sessions are videotaped, and audio monitored.
 During your testing session, people taking examinations other than the Marital and Family Therapy Examination may be working in the testing room.

 Computer knowledge is not required to take a computerized examination.

 Before the examination begins, a simple introductory lesson (tutorial) is presented that explains the process of selecting answers and moving from question to question.
 The time candidates spend on the practice lesson does not count against the time allotted for the examination.
-Most candidates take approximately 5 to 10 minutes to complete the tutorial and may repeat it, if desired.
+Most candidates take approximately 5 to 10 minutes to complete the tutorial and may repeat it if desired.
 Candidates may select their answers using either the keyboard or the mouse.
-Candidates are strongly encouraged to use the tutorial prior to taking the examination.
+Candidates are strongly encouraged to use the tutorial presented just prior to taking the examination.

 3. While taking the examination, can I move back and forth between test questions?